poyrazelif/FortuneWheelGame/README.md

    If user don't want to take risks anymore.
 He/She can leave the game with his/her earning prizes by pressing the EXIT button then earned money added his/her safe.

-   (In terms of game design, the types of prizes at each level and their probability of hit are kept changeable.)
+   - In terms of game design, the types of prizes at each level and their probability of hit are kept changeable.

+   - Prototype is compatible with different aspects : 20:9 , 16:9 , 4:3

+   - Scriptable objects, Dotween, Sprite Atlas are used.

    There is a video for "Exit with prizes" .